Call for Papers

 Netaji Subhas University of Technology

 NLP and LLMs have the potential to revolutionize the life sciences by extracting and interpreting the vast amounts of unstructured textual data generated in these fields.
 This includes data from research papers, clinical reports, patient records, and genetic information.
-By automating the extraction of meaningful insights from this data, these technologies improve the accuracy of diagnostic tools, accelerate the pace of drug discovery by predicting molecular behaviour, and enable the customization of medical treatments to individual patient profiles based on their genetic and clinical data.
+By automating the extraction of meaningful insights from this data, these technologies improve the accuracy of diagnostic tools, accelerate the pace of drug discovery by predicting molecular behavior, and enable the customization of medical treatments to individual patient profiles based on their genetic and clinical data.

 Questions?
 Please e-mail SLAS Publishing Manager Jenny Cunningham (jcunningham@slas.org).